Jemurai/policy/policies/Systems_Security_Policy.md

 ## Security Standards

 Production server systems shall be hardened.
+Part of hardening a system is disabling services and capabilities that are not needed.
+[NIST800-53:CM-7](https://nvd.nist.gov/800-53/Rev4/control/CM-7)

+Parts of the hardening process will be codified in a baseline configuration.
+All systems shall be subject to configuration management to ensure they are aligned to best practices.
+[NIST800-53:CM-1](https://nvd.nist.gov/800-53/Rev4/control/CM-1), [NIST800-53:CM-2](https://nvd.nist.gov/800-53/Rev4/control/CM-2)  Changes to baseline configurations will be subject to the normal Change Control process described in the Application Security Policy.
+[NIST800-53:CM-3](https://nvd.nist.gov/800-53/Rev4/control/CM-3), [NIST800-53:CM-6](https://nvd.nist.gov/800-53/Rev4/control/CM-6)

 ## Vulnerability Scanning